Jimmy Kimmel: First Look at iPhone 5

 A few fast answers before you act

-A personal note on the morning the news breaks, plus two tributes that capture why Steve Jobs matters.
+It is a personal note from the morning I saw the news, plus two tributes that capture why Steve Jobs mattered to people.

-AzR’s Apple-sampled music video using the 2005 Stanford speech.
-A 4,001 Post-it Notes portrait on an Apple Store in Munich.
+AzR’s music video built from sounds sampled from Apple products and Steve Jobs’ 2005 Stanford commencement speech.
+A 4,001 Post-it Notes portrait on an Apple Store in Munich, Germany.

 Some people do not just build products.
 They reshape culture and daily behavior.
 When they are gone, you feel the absence immediately.